At St Mary’s we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.

-In the absence of the Head teacher the Deputy Head will take on the role of Child Protection Lead.
+In the absence of the Head teacher the Foundation Stage Manager will take on the role of Child Protection Lead.
 We will follow the procedures set out by the Local Safeguarding Children Board and take account of guidance issued by the Department for Education and Skills.

 The school also has a designated Child Protection Governor